Programme Day Two

 As the final keynote of the conference, Claire Doherty will reflect on how psychosocial audience research changed her understanding of how transformation occurs through encounters with art, and subsequently how she changed the way in which she led a 21st arts institution.
 In search of a more relevant and empathic way of directing and producing the arts, Claire will reflect on the implications for civic, embedded institutions in meeting the environmental and social challenges of the future.

-Responder: Mehreen Faruqi, Greens Senator for NSW, Social and Environmental Justice Activist, Civil and Environmental Engineer
+Mehreen Faruqi, Greens Senator for NSW, Social and Environmental Justice Activist, Civil and Environmental Engineer.

 Chair: Lizzie Muller